Leadership & Staff

 Jennifer M. Howard, MD, MPH is the President of the League of Women Voters of New Jersey.
 She has been a member of the League of Women Voters of the Princeton Area since 2013 and currently serves on the Leadership Committee.
 Jennifer is a practicing OB/GYN physician in NYC having also previously practiced in NJ.
 She has been a Vice President for the African American Parent Support Group, WW-P Regional School district (a parent advocacy organization with over 25 years of addressing racial disparities and educational achievement gaps in African-American students), a preceptor to medical students and residents, a medical volunteer for overseas medical missions and a medical director of a reproductive health organization.
 She received her undergraduate degree from Harvard/Radcliffe, her medical school degree from Howard University’s College of Medicine and her Master’s of Public Health from Columbia University’s Mailman School of Public Health.

-Iveth P. Mosquera, 1st Vice President
+Iveth P. Mosquera, First Vice President

-Deborah McComber, 2nd Vice President
+Deborah McComber, Second Vice President

-Deborah McComber is a communications consultant specializing in communications strategies for small nonprofits and local businesses with limited resources to meet the challenges of the tech world.
-She designs and manages websites, social media / email marketing campaigns and public relations strategies for organizations in the Morristown New Jersey area.
+Deborah McComber is a communications consultant specializing in communications strategies for small nonprofits and local businesses withlimited resources to meet the challenges of the tech world.
+She designs and manages websites, social media / email marketing campaigns andpublic relations strategies for organizations in the Morristown, New Jersey area.
+For the League of Women Voters of the Morristown Area, Debbie developed a website and social networking campaign and manages both.
+She brought together local Leagues and provided tech support for shared virtual candidates’ debates.
+At the state level, Debbie served on the advisory committee to the Fair Districts New Jersey campaign.

+Debbie represented the League as co-organizer of the NJ Women’s March in Morristown 2018, adult advisor to March for Our Lives Morristown 2018, and webmaster for the NJ Women’s March in 2019.
+She coorganized the NJ Leagues’ RBG Legacy Rally in 2020.
 Debbie is a graduate of Wellesley College with a degree in Mathematics and a background in economic research and forecasting.
 Upon moving to Morristown, she became actively involved in the schools and community, including serving as trustee for the Morris Educational Foundation, administrator for the Whippany River Watershed Action Committee, and communications coordinator for The Presbyterian Church in Morristown.

-Janet Fisher-Hughes, Secretary
+Janet Fisher-Hughes, Treasurer

 Directors